Exposure, prevention and treatment

 This is particularly important if you are, or will be, far away from medical services.

-If you have PreP and are exposed to rabies you still need post-exposure prophylaxis (PEP).
-But, in this case, the PEP course and dosage are less.
+If you have PrEP and are exposed to rabies you still need post-exposure prophylaxis (PEP).
+But, in this case, the PEP number of doses is reduced.

 PEP is a course of vaccinations that protect you against rabies after you have been exposed to the virus.